thanhdatvo/thanhdatvo/README.md

 # Hi, I'm Dat Vo 👋

 ## In the past
-I was a fullstack developer with React-ReactNative and Flutter as frontend tool, and Nodejs, Golang as backend tools.
+I was a fullstack developer with React-ReactNative and Flutter as frontend tools, and Nodejs, Golang as backend tools.

 I handled deployment with Terraform, Github Action and scaling with Knative and Kubeneters.